swcarpentry/shell-novice/02-create.md

     $ ls -F thesis

-Let's change our working directory to `thesis` using `cd`, then run an editor called Nano to create a file called `draft.txt`:
+Let's change our working directory to `thesis` using `cd`, then run a text editor called Nano to create a file called `draft.txt`:

     $ cd thesis
     $ nano draft.txt